kelveden/ring-jwt/README.md

 * `:find-token-fn` (optional): A single-argument function that will be used to pull the (encoded) token from the request map.
 If unspecified the token will be sought from the bearer token given in the `Authorization` header (i.e. an `Authorization` HTTP header of the form "Bearer TOKEN")
 * `:reject-missing-token?` (optional): A flag indicating whether a request missing a JWT token will be rejected with a `401` response.
 Default is `true`.
-If set to `false` a missing token will simply cause _authentication_ to be skipped - although any _authorization_ in your app will presumably fail as a result of no claims being found.
+If set to `false` a missing token will cause _authentication_ to be skipped - and so you should ensure that your endpoints check for the presence of a token on the request (whether explicily or implicitly as part of an authorization step).

 ### Configuring the cryptographic algorithms
 Depending upon the cryptographic algorithm, a different map of options will be required.
 Note that, at the point your